Rank is stupid: How to really measure your SEO campaign

 Even if geography does not limit your company, Google still considers where the search occurs when it provides search results.
 So even though you and I might search for the exact phrase you use, you will get different results unless you’re in my office and at my computer.

-For example, a client was so excited about their SEO campaign that they would wake up and type their favorite keyword phrase into Google every morning.
+For example, a client was so excited about the SEO campaign that they would wake up and type their favorite keyword phrase into Google every morning.
 “Ooh, where do I rank today?” they would wonder.
 They would click on their page when they saw their result and ask, “What did David do today?”
 The following day, they do a Google search and ask, “What does David do to make me rank today?” and click on their search results.
 The next day, they searched and clicked on their search results.
 The next day, they click…. and so on.

 The client soon told me, “David, you’re amazing!
 I rank number one.”